cmsc733/cmsc733.github.io/project2.md

 <a name='motfilt'></a>
 ### 4.6.
 Motion Filtering
 After you have detected, warped and blended the face your algorithm works really well for individual frames.
 But when you want to do this for a video, you'll see flickering.
 Come up with your own solution to reduce the amount of flickering.
-You can use a low-pass fillter or a fancy Kalman Filter to do this.
-Feel free to use any third party or built-in code to do this.
-If you use third party code, please do not forget to cite them.
+You can use a low-pass filter or a fancy Kalman Filter to do this. **Feel free to use any third party or built-in code to do this.** If you use third party code, please do not forget to cite them.
 Look at this holy grail video of face replacement where Jimmy Fallon interviews his cousin.

 <iframe src="https://player.vimeo.com/video/257360045" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/257360045">Jimmy Fallon interview his twin!</a> from <a href="https://vimeo.com/user16478660">ZeroCool22</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 <a name='ph2'></a>
 ## 5. Phase 2: Deep Learning Approach
 For this phase, we'll run an off-the-shelf model to obtain face fiducials using deep learning.
-We think that implementing this part is fairly trivial and is left as a fun excericse if you want some programming practice (you are not graded on this implementation).
+We think that implementing this part is fairly trivial and is left as a fun exercise if you want some programming practice (you are not graded for the implementation of the network).
 We'll use the code from [this paper](https://arxiv.org/abs/1803.07835), which implements a supervised encoder-decoder model to obtain the full 3D mesh of the face.
 We recommend you to read the paper for more details.
 The code from the paper can be found [here](https://github.com/YadiraF/PRNet).
 Your task is to setup the code and run to obtain face fiducials/full 3D mesh.
 Use this output to perform face replacement as before.
 Feel free to use as much code as you want from last part/phase.
 Present a detailed comparison of both the traditional methods (triangulation and TPS) along with the deep learning method.

 <a name='testset'></a>
 ## 6. Notes about Test Set